This page covers scenarios you may encounter during the Build step that will require you to troubleshoot, including:

 - Review what you are importing in your code such as third-party services, icons and media files

 A Build can last for a maximum of 45 minutes.
-If the build exceeds this time, the deployment will be cancelled and the error will be shown on the Deployment's Build logs.
+If the build exceeds this time, the deployment will be canceled and the error will be shown on the Deployment's Build logs.
 If you run into this limit, review this guide that explains how to reduce the Build time with a Next.js Project.

 The maximum size of the Build's cache is 1 GB.
 It is retained for one month and it applies at the level of each Build cache key.